 Physics 231 - Optics

 Through an in-depth study of geometric and wave optics, this course allows students to understand electromagnetic fields and optical phenomena under one coherent theory and fosters the concurrent use of many different mathematical methods.
 Students will also see how the concept of wave-particle duality of the photon is manifested in geometric and wave optics.
-Geometric optics focuses on topics such as the Fermat’s Principle, laws of reflection and refraction, image-forming properties of mirrors and lenses, analysis and designs of optical systems (the eye, microscopes, etc.).
+Geometric optics focuses on topics such as the Fermat’s Principle, laws of reflection and refraction, image-forming properties of mirrors and lenses, analysis and designs of optical systems (the eye, microscopes, telescopes, etc.).
 Wave optics covers topics such as dispersion by prisms, interference by two coherence sources (e.g., double-slits) or multiple sources (e.g., gratings), diffraction and scattering of light, thin films, polarization, optical spectra, lasers and holography.
-Prerequisite: Physics 112 or 116.
+Prerequisite: Physics 116.
 One unit.

 Physics 233 - Optics Laboratory*

 In this advanced laboratory course students will assemble optical systems and test their performance, to understand the principles but also the quantitative relations between parameters such as wave length, intensity, geometric sizes and shapes, refractive index, polarization, etc. The experiments allow students to develop skills in a variety of areas, including precision adjustments of optical instruments, working with lasers, computer simulations of image formation, spectrometry, holography and use of optical fibers.
 Taken concurrently with Physics 231 and as a fifth course.
 One unit.

 Physics 234 - Electronics